pawasagrwl/tvtime-movies/README.md

    ```sh
    npm install
    ```
+3. Create `data.json` in the above format using `data.js ` as written above.

-3. Start the development server:
+4. Start the development server:

    ```sh
    npm run dev
    ```

-4. Open your browser and navigate to:
+5. Open your browser and navigate to:
    ```
    http://localhost:5173
    ```